Franciscan Justice Circles

 What is the time commitment?

 The Circles are ongoing and FAN recommends meeting one to two times each month, for one to two hours.
 Our hope is that you form lasting relationships in the Circle that strengthen your Franciscan call.

 Where do FJCs happen?

-The FJC can meet at any location that is accessible and provides an environment free of distractions, such as a home, church, or school.
+Ideally, FJCs form in association with an existing Franciscan community, like a parish or school or religious house.
+However, the FJCs can meet at any location that is accessible and provides an environment free of distractions, such as a home, church, or school.